 Next, consider the formula of the product.
 Some are made with several chemicals.
 These may stain your toilet bowl if they’re left in for too long or if the bowl is made out of cheap materials.
 They also are a leading cause of corrosion, most notably when used improperly.

 Also, consider how you feel about using chemicals and flushing them back into the septic system.
 Some people have no problem with this, but if you find yourself feeling uncomfortable, look for a product that is natural.
 Often, they are bacterial-based products that may work slower but are still effective.
 They can be even more effective than chemical cleaners in the long term.
 The bacteria continue actively eating substances that commonly cause clogs even after the original problem is dealt with.

 Storing any cleaner or chemical in your home poses some safety issues if they’re not stored properly.
 Also, some cleaners have such powerful chemicals that any splashback may harm anyone it lands on.
 That is especially important to think of when using toilet cleaners and needing to flush them down.

 Also, consider the chemical’s safety in your drains and septic tank.
 Take note of any safety precautions noted by the manufacturer before you buy the product.
 There are some highly effective cleaners out there that are simply NOT safe for use in a toilet.

 For your safety, the environment, and your septic system, it is important to heed the safety warnings.
 Don’t buy just any high-rated liquid cleaner.

 The Water Works

 Many people wouldn’t consider that a cleaner may not work properly in the presence of water.
 However, some cleaners with chemical compositions may be lighter than water.
-This makes them totally ineffective for use in a toilet since there is always standing water.
-They will stay floating on top and never make contact with the materials causing the clog.
+This makes them ineffective for use in a toilet since there is always standing water.
+They will stay floating on top and never contact the materials causing the clog.

 Prevention or Solution